fxch-ltd/OpenOES/README.md

 ### Prerequisites

 - Python 3.7+
-- Redis 5.0+ (Redis 6.0+ recommended for enhanced security features)
+- Valkey 8.0+ or Redis 6.0+ (Valkey recommended for enhanced performance and features)
-- redis-py client library
+- redis-py client library (compatible with both Valkey and Redis)

 ## Comprehensive Usage Guide